-AMC Legal does all the work for you so you don't need to stress over the confusing paperwork.
+AMC Legal does all the legal legwork for you so you can focus on building your business.
 Most prices include all attorney fees as well as filing fees.
 In addition, when you place an order for a service from AMC Legal, you will have a one on one legal consultation with an experienced attorney who can advise you regarding your business.
 You can feel free to ask any questions you have regarding your incorporation, contracts, trademark application or other services throughout the process.